Azure/azure-quickstart-templates/201-vm-efficientip-vhd/README.md

 This template creates a VM from a EfficientIP VHD and let you connect it to an existing VNET that can reside in another Resource Group then the virtual machine.

-Plese note: This deployment template does not create or attach an existing Network Security Group to the virtual machine.